MicrosoftDocs/windows-itpro-docs/education/windows/switch-to-pro-education.md

 - The user making the changes must be a member of the Azure AD global administrator group.
 - The Azure AD tenant must be recognized as an education approved tenant.
-- You must have a Windows Store for Business account.
+- You must have a Microsoft Store for Business account.

 ## Education customers with MAK license keys